dheera/big-yellow-proxxon-mf70-conversion/README.md

-# Easy Proxxon MF70 conversion (WIP)
+# Easy Proxxon MF70 CNC conversion (WIP)

-This repo contains two easy Proxxon MF70 mill conversions based on 3D printed and off-the-shelf mechanical parts.

-The first is a hand mill conversion with Y axis extended from 46mm to 90mm (hereinafter referred to as "hand version").

-The second is a CNC mill conversion with Y axis extended from 46mm to 90mm (hereinafter referred to as "CNC version").
+This repo is a Proxxon MF70 CNC conversion based on 3D printed and off-the-shelf mechanical parts, with Y axis extended from 46mm to 90mm and Z axis extended by 15mm.

+I also include parts for if you just want to extend the Y axis for hand milling only.
+I'm sure you can figure it out.

 ### What is a Proxxon MF70?